ufs-community/uwtools/docs/index.rst

 The Tools
 ---------

-All our tools are available by command line interface (CLI), with select operations supported in the Python API.
-The API will also give you access to the underlying object creation to do with those what you please.
+The tools are accessible from both a command-line interface (CLI) and a Python API.
+The CLI automates many operations commonly needed in NWP workflows.
+The API supports all CLI operations, and additionally provides access to in-memory objects to facilitate more novel use cases.
 We hope these options will let you integrate the package into your pre-existing bash and Python scripts, and give you some handy tools to use in your day-to-day work with running NWP systems.

 Configuration Management
 ~~~~~~~~~~~~~~~~~~~~~~~~